mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

             (. predicted getDouble (+ i 1)) "]"))))))
 ~~~~~~~~

+Notice that we have separate training and testing data sets.
 It is very important to not use training data for testing because performance on recognizing training data should always be good assuming that you have enough memory capacity in a network (i.e., enough hidden units and enough neurons in each hidden layer).

-The program output shows the target (correct output) and the output predicted by the trained model:
+The following program output shows the target (correct output) and the output predicted by the trained model:

 {line-numbers=off}
 ~~~~~~~~
 target: [ 0.0 1.0 ] predicted : [ 0.16 0.84 ]
 target: [ 0.0 1.0 ] predicted : [ 0.39 0.61 ]
 target: [ 1.0 0.0 ] predicted : [ 0.91 0.09 ]
-target: [ 0.0 1.0 ] predicted : [ 0.16 0.84 ]
 target: [ 0.0 1.0 ] predicted : [ 0.16 0.84 ]
 target: [ 1.0 0.0 ] predicted : [ 0.96 0.04 ]
 target: [ 1.0 0.0 ] predicted : [ 0.95 0.05 ]